Muukid/muGraphics/README.md

 * `MUG_TEXTURE_2D` - a two-dimensional texture.

-* `MUG_TEXTURE_3D` - a three-dimensional texture.
+* `MUG_TEXTURE_2D_ARRAY` - a two-dimensional texture array.

 All types expect pixel data ordered left-to-right and top-to-bottom.
 All textures that have more than two dimensions are ordered starting from layer 0 incrementally.

-Three-dimensional textures act as multiple 2D textures stored one after the other, with the first one specified being referenced as layer 0.
+Texture arrays act as multiple 2D textures stored one after the other, with the first one specified being referenced as layer/depth 0.

 ## Texture format